 1. DO NOT PRESUME THAT YOUR JOB HAS TO BE YOUR PASSION

 What do you hate doing?
 If you hate doing it, it’s probably not going to be your passion.
-If you hate heights, your probably not going to be a pilot.
-(But then again… you never know).
+If you hate heights, you’re probably not going to be a pilot.

 3. Remember what you loved doing as a child.

 Was it painting?
 Or skateboarding?
-Now I do realize there are phases people (￼especially young people) go through, but remember the things that stuck with you for more than a few months until the next best thing came.
+Now I do realize there are phases people go through, but remember the things that stuck with you for more than a few months until the next best thing came.
 Explore those passions again.
 But don’t just stop there…

 4. TRY NEW THINGS